vas3k/GodMode2/README.md

 For example your PostgreSQL database on `localhost` called `dbname` and you have the `users` table in your database that you want to manage.
 So your DSN is `postgresql+psycopg2://username:password@localhost/dbname`.
-Check that you have an access to the database from your computer before first step.
+Check that you have an access to the database from your computer before the first step.

 **First step:** create new file in `db` directory and name it for example `my.py`.
-You can use the example from demo.py.
+You can use `demo.py` as an example.
 If you're familiar with SQLAlchemy it will be easy.

 ```python